qynvi/laserturret/README.md

 # laserturret
-Intel 80188 operating firmware for a port-driven laser turret.
+Intel 80188 operating firmware for a roving laser turret.